alikipanou/SHREC2023/README.md

 #Set the Python path to include the parent folder by running the following command:
 export PYTHONPATH=..:$PYTHONPATH

+The test data needs to be placed in the 'test' folder of each dataset.

 #Change3D
 #Run the command:
 python experiments/changedataset/test.py --snapshot best_changedataset.pth.tar